 But the best travellers are understanding and perhaps open minded about the situations that we don’t have any control of and they somehow enjoy this aspect of the experience.

 The unpredictable weather condition and rough seas are just some of the greatest challenges when visiting Calayan Island.
 In most cases, visitors get stranded for days or even weeks, during the rainy season.
 So I strongly recommend to monitor the weather conditions through your host and PAG-ASA or kay Kuya Kim before heading to the island.

-When we learned that the weather and tides were unfavorable, the group went ahead and looked for a good place to stay overnight.
+When we learned that the weather and tides were unfavorable to us, the group went ahead and looked for a good place to stay overnight.

 We stayed at the newest beach hotel in Claveria, Cagayan.
 It has 8 air-conditioned private rooms.
-2 family rooms which is good for 6 persons for Php1800/room.
-Mr. C, Carla, Kara and myself stayed at the Twin-rooms at P1200 per night.
-For the frugal travelers, non-aircon rooms w/ common T&B starts at Php400/person.
+It has 2 family rooms both good for 6 persons for Php1800/room.
+Mr. C, Carla, Kara and myself stayed at the Twin-rooms at PHP 1200 per night.
+For the frugal travelers, non-aircon rooms w/ common T&B starts at PHP 400/person.
 Clean rooms, linen and towels.

 Claveria is indeed blessed with a gorgeous and scenic attractions which include the following: the Lakay-Lakay Lagoon, the Roadside Park overlooking the Claveria Bay, the rocky formation along the Camalaggaon Caves, Macatel Falls boasting a crystal waters that run throughout the year, the Pata Lighthouse which will surely give everyone a spectacular experience, and the Claveria Beach Resort along the peaceful white sand coasts.